Erika Lancaster- Artist + Online Art Teacher

 *This post contains affiliate links.
 I receive small commissions for purchases made through these links at no extra cost to you.
 These commissions help me keep this site up and running, in order for me to keep providing helpful and inspiring art content. :)

-Do you have a few old paintings laying around that are no longer up to par and wonder if you could reuse them to make even better artwork?
-Interested in moving your painting skills forward by creating more art and in finding ways to save on supplies?
+Do you have old canvas paintings around that are no longer up to par and wonder if you could reuse them to create better art?
+Interested in moving your painting skills forward and in finding ways to save on supplies?
+You want to make an omelette?
+You've gotta break some eggs.

 -Tyler Durden (Fight Club)